scionproto/scion/doc/deploy/deployment.rst

 Testing the Environment
 .......................

 You can now test your environment.
-This section shows how.
+The code block below includes some PING tests you could perform to check whether your environment works well.

 .. code-block::